 Pumpkin Soup With Pimenton and Preserved Lemon

-Melissa Hamilton and Christopher Hirsheimer, creators of the seasonal recipe series "Canal House Cooking," developed this side dish in order to showcase a beautiful hollowed-out pumpkin.
-"We thought it would be great to use one as a centerpiece, an edible tureen for the soup.
-It provides that ta-da factor.
-There's some olive oil in there, but it's really just a wholesome recipe, deliciously prepared.
-We love the combination of the preserved lemon and the pimenton -- it adds that richness of flavor without bringing in extra fat."
+Melissa Hamilton and Christopher Hirsheimer, creators of seasonal recipe series "Canal House Cooking," developed this dish to showcase a beautiful hollowed-out pumpkin.
+"We thought it would be great to use one as a centerpiece, an edible tureen for the soup."

 - Extra-virgin olive oil, for brushing